Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 Age Without Limits - behaviour and attitude change campaign

-End Laptop Poverty - raising awareness of the digital divide for the Social Mobility Foundation
+End Laptop Poverty - awareness campaign for the Social Mobility Foundation

 Say hello: harriet.bailiss@gmail.com